 After exploring Newfoundland’s west coast it was time to move east.
 The only way to drive between the east and west coasts of the province is to follow the TransCanada Highway along the island’s northern edge.

 Situated roughly in the middle of Newfoundland’s east coast is Canada’s most eastern National Park.
 Spread along the edge of Bonavista Bay is Terra Nova National Park.
-The 80 km of hiking trails in the park take you to the many lakes and inlets and to lookouts on the tops of small rounded mountains.
+The 80 kilometres of hiking trails in the park take you to the many lakes and inlets and to lookouts on the tops of small rounded mountains.
 It was cloudy and rainy when we arrived so we knew we wouldn’t hike to a lookout.
-Instead we followed a trail that took us toward Southwest Arm Lookout.
+Instead, we followed a trail that took us toward Southwest Arm Lookout.
 It’s a nice area with dense vegetation surrounding a quiet pond.
 The ground is marshy and at times you follow wooden boardwalks to cross the wet ground.
 We could see kayakers further down the water and thought it would be a nice place to explore by kayak or canoe.

 Just south of the park is the turnoff to Bonavista Peninsula.
 This large peninsula juts out into the Atlantic Ocean creating Bonavista and Trinity Bays.
 On the northern coast of this peninsula is a lesser known lighthouse with spectacular coastal views.
 A short hiking trail leaves from Saints Peter and Paul Church in King’s Cove.
 The trail passes through Pat Murphy Meadow which was the inspiration for a Newfoundland folk song of the same name.
 The meadow’s name was one of our first indications of the long Irish history on Newfoundland.